Selecting Music To Personalize Your Wedding Ceremony Moments

+Choosing your wedding ceremony music is just one of many ways to personalize your wedding day.
+But choosing the right music can be a difficult and overwhelming decision.
 The music used for your ceremony helps to set the stage long before you walk down the aisle – when all eyes will be on you!
 Are you ready?!?!
-Ceremony music is just as important as what’s played at your reception so be prepared to discuss options with your Mike Staff Productions DJ.
+Ceremony music is just as important as what’s played at your reception so be prepared to discuss options with your professional wedding DJ.
 You will likely choose music for the prelude, pre-processional, processional, bride’s processional, lighting of the unity candle and recessional.
 BUT no need to stress because we have playlists for ALL of those moments below!

 During most of these ceremony moments, you will likely not hear the songs in their entirety.
 You music coordinator or wedding DJ should be able to fade in and out of the songs in particular areas as needed.

 Important Reminder: Check with your ceremony site and officiant before selecting the music for your ceremony.
 Some churches have strict rules about what can and can not be used when it comes to secular music.
 If you are having an outdoor ceremony, power requirements and volume levels will need to be considered.